 3. The Superstress Solution, by Roberta Lee MD.
 Don't let the title throw you off – I have included this book in both the anger and stress sections of my bibliotherapy course, because anger and stress and often inextricably linked.
 Think of it this way: if you are prone to irritability, remember how you felt after your last holiday.
 I'm guessing that all the little things that normally drive you to distraction didn't seem like such a big deal – and you probably dealt with them without becoming in the least bit cross or frustrated.
 Why?
 Because you had de-stressed and were relaxed, so your levels of patience and what's known as 'frustration tolerance' were far higher than in your pre-holiday, stressed-out state.

 That's why, if you have a problem with anger, managing your stress levels is extremely important.
 Dr Lee is an integrative physician who takes a holistic approach to reducing the stress levels many of us suffer from in our always-on, over-stimulated, over-caffeinated, under-rested modern world.
 Covering everything from diet and exercise to meditation and lifestyle changes, this is a wonderfully clear, sensible and helpful book.
 Follow her advice and both your stress and anger levels should reduce significantly.

-I hope these books prove helpful – if you would like help in dealing with your anger you can arrange a session with me through my assistant, Dawn Cope.
-Contact her on 0208 318 5735, firstname.lastname@example.org or use the contact form to get in touch.
+I hope these books prove helpful – if you would like to book a session with me please contact my assistant, Cleo James, on 07958 118214 or firstname.lastname@example.org